Porthidium

-Porthidium is a genus of venomous pitvipers found in Mexico and southward to northern South America.
+Porthidium is a genus of pit vipers found in Mexico and southward to northern South America.
 The name is derived from the Greek word portheo and the suffix -idus, which mean "destroy" and "having the nature of", apparently a reference to the venom.
 As of August 2016 nine species are recognized as being valid.
 The snakes of the genus Hypnale in southern India and Sri Lanka look quite similar to those of this genus, possibly an example of convergent evolution.

 Description

 Porthidium is a genus of small species, adults ranging in total length (including tail) from 55 cm (P. dunni and P. yucatanicum) to 75 cm (P. lansbergii and P. ophryomegas).
 In addition, the body shape ranges from relatively slender (P. ophryomegas) to relatively stout (P. nasutum).
 All have a sharply defined canthus rostralis and a rostral scale that is higher than it is broad.
 The tip of the snout may be slightly to moderately elevated (P. hespere, P. lansbergii, P. ophryomegas and P. volcanicum), strongly elevated (P. dunni and P. yucatanicum), or not elevated at all.

 All species have a color pattern that usually consists of a brown or gray ground color, overlaid with a series of dark paraventral blotches that are separated by a pale and narrow vertebral stripe.
 The blotches are square, rectangular, or triangular in shape.
 In some species, the color pattern is determined by the sex.